Know before you go

+The reserve is at its most beautiful in late spring, when an array of flowers blossom into life.
 Over 240 species of plants have been recorded from the reserve.
-The meadow flowers are at their most attractive in years when the reserve is cut for hay, but even when cattle grazing begins in May or June the plants are present, though flowering is less exuberant.
-In early summer pignut attracts chimney sweeper moths, while later in the summer the purple and blue of betony, harebell and devil's-bit scabious predominate, among numerous species of grasses, sedges and rush.
-In wetter areas, bog pimpernel is hard to find, but in June many hundreds of common and heath spotted-orchids, flower west of the stream, with marsh speedwell and opposite-leaved golden-saxifrage.
+In early summer pignut attracts chimney sweeper moths, while later in the summer the carpets turn the purple and blue of betony, harebell and devil's-bit scabious, among numerous species of grasses, sedges and rush.
+In wetter areas, many hundreds of common and heath spotted-orchids flower, with marsh speedwell and opposite-leaved golden-saxifrage.
 In drier parts bitter-vetch, great burnet, pepper-saxifrage and a few plants of saw-wort can be seen.

-Seventy-six species of birds have been recorded on the reserve.
-Kingfishers have occasionally been seen along the stream and the alders alongside are good for wintering flocks of siskin and redpoll.
+The stream is incredibly clean and healthy, providing the perfect haven for the brook lamprey.
+Other fish, like bullhead, minnow, three-spined stickleback and brown trout, have also been recorded.
+Kingfishers are occasionally seen along the stream and the alders alongside are excellent for wintering flocks of siskin and redpoll.